Practice theory: In anthropology and sociology

-British Sociologist Anthony Giddens contributed his theory of structuration to practice theory.
-The premise for structuration is based on his concept of the Duality of Structure.
-This is the idea that the agency of social actors and structure are inseparable and co-create one another.
+British sociologist Anthony Giddens extended practice theory with his concept of structuration.
+Structuration is based on his previous work on the Duality of structure, the idea that the agency of social actors and structure are inseparable and co-create one another.
 Agency, according to Giddens, is neither free will or the intentionality of actions, but the capacity of the agent to act.
 The agency of individuals is constrained and enabled by structure.
 In turn, structure is created, transformed, and reproduced through the actions of agents.
-The reinforcing and transformative capacities of agents are Giddens identified two forms of consciousness that inform the knowledgeable agent's actions: practical consciousness and discursive consciousness.
+Giddens identified two forms of consciousness that inform the knowledgeable agent's actions: practical consciousness and discursive consciousness.

 Influenced

-Gender Theory
+Gender theory

-Judith Butler's theory on gender and sex is based on performance and practice theory.
-In their works Gender Trouble (1990) and "Performative Acts and Gender Constitution" (1988), Butler argues for their concept of gender performativity.
-Butler argues that all gender and sexual identities are constructs, they are not real or innately natural, these categories do not express any inner reality.
-Instead gender and sexuality are constituted from performance, the everyday repetition of acts that reaffirm these identities.
-The individual performs gender and that identity is then validated and accepted by society.
+Judith Butler's work on gender and sex is based on performance and practice theory.
+In Gender Trouble (1990) and "Performative Acts and Gender Constitution" (1988), Butler advances their concept of gender performativity.
+They argue that all gender and sexual identities are constructs.
+These identities are not real or innately natural and they do not express any inner reality.
+Instead, gender and sexuality are constituted by performance, meaning the everyday repetition of acts that reaffirm these identities.
+The individual performs gender and then that identity is validated by society.

-Communities of Practice and Learning as Practice
+Communities of practice and learning as practice

-The work of Jean Lave and Etienne Wenger drew from practice theory to conceptualizes communities of practice and learning.
-Roddick and Stahl summarize communities of practice as involving "embodied action and continuously renewed relations between understanding and experience, more and less skilled practitioners, and the objects and communities with which practitioners interact."
+Jean Lave and Etienne Wenger draw from practice theory to conceptualize communities of practice as a place of learning.
+Roddick and Ann B. Stahl summarize communities of practice as involving "embodied action and continuously renewed relations between understanding and experience, more and less skilled practitioners, and the objects and communities with which practitioners interact."

-Communities of practice center the relationship of the agent, the activity engaged in, and community, which are co created and relational to one another.
+Communities of practice center the relationship of the agent, the activity engaged in, and community, which are co-created and relational to one another.
 Learning and apprenticeship within practice communities are processes that place individual experience and everyday practice in active discourse with the broader context of their society.
 According to Wenger and Lave, learning is "situated" through practice of novices and expert practitioners.
+More recent approaches extend the scope to issues such as agency, material, and interaction.